bterlson/eshost-cli/README.md

-## ESHost
+## eshost-cli

-ESHost makes it easy to run and compare ECMAScript code uniformly across a number of runtimes.
-Support for runtimes is provided by the library [es-host-wrapper](https://github.com/bterlson/es-host-wrapper).
-Every host is initialized with the [es-host-wrapper runtime API](https://github.com/bterlson/es-host-wrapper#runtime-library) available which provides a uniform way to print, create realms, and eval code.
+eshost-cli makes it easy to run and compare ECMAScript code uniformly across a number of runtimes.
+Support for runtimes is provided by the library [eshost](https://github.com/bterlson/eshost).
+Every host is initialized with the [eshost runtime API](https://github.com/bterlson/eshost#runtime-library) available which provides a uniform way to print, create realms, and eval code.

-See es-host-wrapper's [supported hosts](https://github.com/bterlson/es-host-wrapper#supported-hosts) for a list of hosts, download/build locations, and other information.
+See eshost's [supported hosts](https://github.com/bterlson/eshost#supported-hosts) for a list of hosts, download/build locations, and other information.

 ### Usage